ANaaim/Reflexion_data_marker_less/README.md

             └── data_mono_person.hdf5
 ````

-## Other structuration proposition
+## Second structuration : by trial
-BR : the unit of analysis is the trial and all the information that is needed to process it.
-The f
+The unit of analysis is the trial and all the information that is needed to process it.
+It is in a sens a more flexible approache as it allows for any structure.
+However, it might be less easy to share the data.
+It would need specific code to extract the data from the folder (for example, if we do not want to share the video we would have to remove it from each folder).
+But such approach could be done with a function that would allow to generate the folder organisation from the metadata_data_set file.
+The same default could be said from the former organisation as if we want to share specific subject/session/trial we will have to remove also the data from the folder.
+This approach also seems less adapted when studying the different methode as it would need in each folder the metadata of the different methods used where as in the former organisation we would always have one folder for the video and one folder for each method studied where as here it would mean that in each folder we would have multiple folder for each method (might be a bit annoying).

 ````
 |
 │